 Nell Raven began her writing career as a news journalist in London before moving with her family to Asia.
 After freelancing for a year for the South China Morning Post in Hong Kong, she spent four years in Pakistan raising her daughter and corresponding for nationals including the Telegraph.
 She has an MA in Creative Writing from Oxford Brookes University and is completing her debut novel, America’s Mistress, a tale of love and revenge set in Islamabad.

 Scott Savitt is a former Beijing correspondent for the Los Angeles Times and United Press International.
 His articles have been published in the Los Angeles Times, Washington Post, Wall Street Journal and New York Times.
 In 1994 he founded Beijing Scene, China’s first independent weekly newspaper.
 He is the in-house Chinese-English translator for numerous human rights organisations.
-Crashing the Party, his acclaimed memoir of two decades in China, is published by SoftSkull in the US.
+Crashing the Party, his acclaimed memoir of two decades in China, is published by SoftSkull.
 ‘The picaresque, poignant Crashing the Party, brings us closer to the soul of the country,’ LARB www.scottsavitt.com